Connective infrastructure for a life-centered world

 • More aligned flows of resources and collaboration.

-• A shared cultural narrative that helps people recognize each another.
+• A shared cultural narrative that helps people recognize one another.

 Why Gaianet

-For more than six years, Gaianet has mapped the emerging regenerative ecosystem.
+For more than six years, Gaianet has explored the central question:

-Through thousands of conversations, ecosystem research, and relationship-building, a pattern became clear:
+Through thousands of conversations, mapping, community building, and practical experimentation, four core ecosystem needs became clear:

 Gaianet’s infrastructure